 Under the BMS License Agreement, BMS granted the Company an exclusive, worldwide, license to research, develop, manufacture, and sell products containing PEG-interferon Lambda-1a (peginterferon lambda or the Licensed Product) for all therapeutic and diagnostic uses in humans and animals.
 The Company is responsible for the development and commercialization of the Licensed Product at its sole cost and expense.
-The Company paid BMS \$2.0 million and issued 157,587 shares of its common stock at an aggregate fair value of \$3.2 million in April 2016.
+The Company paid BMS \$2.0 million and issued 5,252 shares of its common stock (adjusted to reflect the 1-for-30 reverse stock split effected on January 5, 2024) at an aggregate fair value of \$3.2 million in April 2016.
 The BMS License Agreement also includes development and regulatory milestone payments totaling \$61.0 million and commercial sales milestones of up to \$128.0 million.
-The Company is obligated to pay BMS annual net sales royalties in the range of mid-single to mid-teens, depending on net sales levels.
-In the fourth quarter of 2020, the Company recorded in research and development expense a \$3.0 million milestone, triggered on successful demonstration of proof of concept, as defined by the BMS License Agreement, in a Phase 2 clinical trial.
+The Company recorded a \$3.0 million milestone in research and development expense, triggered on successful demonstration of proof of concept, as defined by the BMS License Agreement, in a Phase 2 clinical trial.
 In March 2022, the Company recorded a \$5.0 million milestone expense in research and development, which was related to the initiation of a Phase 3 clinical trial, as defined under the BMS License Agreement.
+No milestones have been achieved in 2023.